micro-nova/AmpliPi/NEW_RELEASE.md

 - [ ] Checkout main & create a detached HEAD: `git checkout main; git pull; git checkout --detach`
 - [ ] Build the webapp in `web` with `npm run build` and force add the changes with `git add -f web/dist; git commit -m "Build web app for release"`
 - [ ] Tag the changes so we can make a release on GitHub: `git tag -as ${VERSION} -m '' && git push origin ${VERSION}`
-- [ ] Make a release using the GitHub interface
+- [ ] Make a release using the GitHub interface.
+This should be marked as a "prerelease", until all testing and QA has occurred.
-- [ ] Use the AmpliPi updater to update to the release
+- [ ] Use the AmpliPi updater to update to the release.
+Since this is marked as a prerelease, you will find it in the 'Older Releases' tab.
+Sanity check your install - did it download, install, and reboot correctly?
+- [ ] Build an image using [the `micro-nova/amplipi-img-gen` suite](https://github.com/micro-nova/amplipi-img-gen).
+When built, upload the image, its checksums, and [GPG signatures from a key in our public keyring](https://github.com/micro-nova/micronova-keyring) to the Google Cloud Storage bucket `amplipi-img` in our GCP project named `Amplipi`.
-- [ ] Test it again!
-If it needs changes, pull request your bugfixes against `main` and stamp a new release 😎
+- [ ] Pass the image and release off to QA.
+- [ ] Once the image and the GitHub package have passed QA, edit the release in GitHub.
+Uncheck the "Prerelease" check box, and check the "Latest release" box.
+Congrats!
+The release is now live and generally available!